 Related Article: 19 Positive Teacher Affirmations You Need to Start Now!

-Many teachers are used to organizing their day with a planner, but did you know that by using this planning method you are being more mindful?
+Many teachers organize their day with a planner, but did you know that this is a mindfulness technique?

 When you write down the details of tasks and appointments for the day, week or month, you bring to the forefront of your mind what is important and what you’d like to achieve.

-Planner use is an effective way to operate ‘in the moment’ and also obviously to help with your productivity and time management.
+Planner use is an effective way to operate ‘in the moment’.
+It also helps with your productivity and time management.

 So keep using your planner, teachers!

-This is very helpful to know, particularly when you want to feel calmer in a stressful situation or when you’re going through difficulties in your day., because you can ‘trick’ your brain into a calmer state.
+This is very helpful to know, particularly when you want to feel calmer in a stressful situation.
+It can also help when you’re going through difficulties in your day, because you can ‘trick’ your brain into a calmer state.

 If you’re feeling stressed or anxious in your teaching day, you’ll need to begin your own visualisation technique.

-- Close your eyes if you need to, imagine this place of calm (in the bath or at the beach, or even imagining yourself on a tropical island – whatever helps settle you).
+- Close your eyes if you need to.
+Then, imagine this place of calm.
+Maybe it’s in the bath or at the beach, or even imagining yourself on a tropical island – whatever helps settle you.

-This technique of visualization will trigger your body to respond accordingly to your thinking and help settle the nervous system from this heightened state of stress.
+This technique of visualization will trigger your body to respond accordingly to your thinking.
+It also helps settle the nervous system from this heightened state of stress.

-So teachers, start to visualise yourself feeling calmer – think it into existence – and your body will respond – slowing blood flow & rapid heart rate, relaxing your muscles and reducing blood pressure etc (read this article for details about other physical signs of stress).
+So teachers, start to visualise yourself feeling calmer.
+Think it into existence, and your body will respond.
+You’ll experience slowed blood flow & rapid heart rate, relaxation of your muscles, and reduced blood pressure.

-DON’T FORGET TO GET YOUR FREE STRESS MANAGEMENT TIPS HERE BEFORE YOUR GO:
+DON’T FORGET TO GET YOUR FREE STRESS MANAGEMENT TIPS HERE BEFORE YOU GO:

-This is a great way to release tension or tight muscles that have built up in parts of your body over the day!
+This is a great way to release tension or tight muscles that have built up over the day!

 Taking some time-out to spend in nature can be very therapeutic for your soul.
 To make it more of a mindful experience, leave the technology at home and focus all of your 5 senses while you’re outside.

-You could also include your students in this activity and take a mindful nature walk to engage them in the world at large.
-It a beautiful experience, especially to get their heads up and notice what’s around them.
+You could also include your students in this activity.
+Get out of the classroom and take a mindful nature walk to engage them in the world at large.
+It’s a beautiful experience, especially to get their heads up and notice what’s around them.

 Leave a Reply